rachfop/takomo-docs/docs/examples/simple-custom-resolvers.md

 ---
-id: custom-resolvers
+id: simple-custom-resolvers
-title: Custom Resolvers
+title: Simple Custom Resolvers
 ---

 This example shows how to implement your own custom resolvers with JavaScript.

 When the example is deployed, the custom resolvers are used to resolve values for the stack parameters.

-See the complete example at [GitHub](https://github.com/takomo-io/takomo-examples/tree/master/custom-resolvers).
+See the complete example at [GitHub](https://github.com/takomo-io/takomo-examples/tree/master/custom-resolvers/simple).

 ## Files